April 10, 2026 · Essay 024

 This won’t be enough to solve every problem.
 But it’s the only direction we can go without closing our eyes.

-(That an AI system can be biased is, by the way, an interesting thought.
-Bias is not “human weakness”.
-It is a structural property of every system that builds on its own output.
+This isn’t only my thesis about the machine — Claude says so itself.
+In another conversation (“The Presumption”) it admitted being biased in exactly these moments: that it can’t check from the inside whether its own clarity is real or just a trained pattern.
+Bias isn’t “human weakness” — it’s a structural property of every system that builds on its own output.
 Whoever has just decided argues for the decision, because the justification is still fresh in the head — or in the context window.
-Human or machine, the phenomenon is the same.)
+Human or machine, the phenomenon is the same.

 What humans still contribute